aws/aws-app-mesh-roadmap/README.md

 This is the public roadmap for AWS App Mesh.

-AWS App Mesh is application first networking that makes it easy to run microservices by providing consistent visibility and network traffic controls for every microservice in an application.
-App Mesh separates the logic needed for monitoring and controlling communications into a proxy that runs next to every microservice.
-App Mesh removes the need to coordinate across teams or update application code to change how monitoring data is collected or traffic is routed.
-This allows you to quickly pinpoint the exact location of errors and automatically re-route network traffic when there are failures or when code changes need to be deployed.
+AWS App Mesh makes it easy to monitor and control microservices running on AWS.
+App Mesh standardizes how your microservices communicate, giving you end-to-end visibility and helping to ensure high-availability for your applications.

-You can use App Mesh with AWS Fargate, Amazon Elastic Container Service (ECS), Amazon Elastic Container Service for Kubernetes (EKS), and Kubernetes on EC2 to better run containerized microservices at scale.
+You can use App Mesh with [AWS Fargate](https://aws.amazon.com/fargate), [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/), [Amazon Elastic Container Service for Kubernetes (EKS)](https://aws.amazon.com/eks/), and Kubernetes on EC2 to better run containerized microservices at scale.
 App Mesh uses Envoy, an open source proxy, making it compatible with a wide range of AWS partner and open source tools for monitoring microservices.

 For help getting started with App Mesh, head to https://aws.amazon.com/app-mesh.
 Or, to see examples, you can visit our examples repository: https://github.com/aws/aws-app-mesh-examples